async-profiler/async-profiler/docs/ProfilingModes.md

 The massive CodeCache flush doesn't occur if attaching async-profiler as an agent.

-### Java native method profiling
+## Native function profiling

-Here are some useful native methods to profile:
+Here are some useful native functions to profile:

 - `G1CollectedHeap::humongous_obj_allocate` - trace _humongous allocations_ of the G1 GC,
 - `JVM_StartThread` - trace creation of new Java threads,